HiAS7/The-Sauce-Book-Online/_classes/Sorcerer.md

 dragon wings from your back, gaining a flying speed equal to your current speed.
 You can create these wings as a bonus action on your turn.
-They last until you dismiss them as a bonus action on your turn.\
+They last until you dismiss them as a bonus action on your turn.<br/>
 You can’t manifest your wings while wearing armor unless the armor is made to accommodate them, and clothing not made to accommodate your wings might